-Well I, Joe, grew up in a Pennsylvania with my many siblings and many chores to do everyday.
-My Dad, Andrew, and my mom, Ann, ran a greenhouse, vegetable farm, honeybee farm, and also a side business doing carpentry.
-So I grew up learning a versatile abundance of things.
+I grew up in a Pennsylvania with my all my siblings and lots of chores to do every day.
+My Dad (Andrew) and mom (Ann) had multifaced business which included: a greenhouse, vegetable farm, honeybee farm, and a side business doing carpentry.
+So, I grew up learning an abundance of diverse skills.
 It sure made me realize what hard work was.
-I learned a lot on the farm that has helped me in the greenhouse.
-On the farm I was the youngest of 10 siblings; Dave, Don, Judy (passed away battling cancer), Larry, Ron, Joann, Fred, June and Jane (they are twins) and then there is me.
-My mom passed away when I was 9 years old, so my dad was left to raise us.
+I learned a lot of talents on the farm that have helped me think the way I do around the greenhouse.
+On the farm I was the youngest of 10 siblings; Dave, Don, Judy (passed away young battling cancer), Larry, Ron, Joann, Fred, June and Jane (they are twins) and then there is me.
+My mom passed away when I was 9 years old, so my dad was left to raise us as well keep all the business going.
 We learned a lot from a hard life and the struggles that goes along with it.
-In 1980 after some years left doing work at home and spending sometime in Wisconsin, Canada, and Florida (helping my brothers with their businesses), I graduated high school and found it was time to move permantly to Wisconsin.
+After years of working at home, I spent a lot of time helping my brothers with their honeybee businesses traveling to Wisconsin, Canada, and Florida.
+Once I graduated high school, I found it was time to move permanently to Wisconsin.
 I worked for my brother, Don, in the greenhouse and also worked with my other brother, Dave, with his honeybees.

-The first greenhouse we had a total of 1,000 square feet, a 20’x50’ greenhouse.
+The first greenhouse we built was a total of 1,000 square feet, a 20’x50’ greenhouse.
 During this time, Marci and I both had full time jobs, children to take care of, and we also had our 5 acres of vegetables.
 We would take the produce down to the corner of the old Red & White restaurant in New Holstein to sell on Saturdays.
-However, the next few years we expanded more of our greenhouses.
+The next few years we expanded more of our greenhouses.
 It has been truly an American dream that we achieved so much.
 We had a young family and a business to hold up.
 Around 1990, our greenhouses were beginning to expand much more.

-In 2002 after another great season of all of you coming to our place on Honeymoon Hill Road, we wanted to make your visit to our greenhouses even more pleasurable.
-So instead of having Port-o-Potties, we looked into putting restrooms at our Honeymoon Acres on Honeymoon Hill Road.
-We called the State of Wisconsin.
-We were then told by the State Employees that if your business had 25 people or more there at one time, it is a state law that you need to have public restrooms.
+2002 we had to make a pivotal decision for Honeymoon Acres.
+Currently, we have about 60,000 square feet of greenhouses on Honeymoon Hill Road.
+We had many customers coming through our greenhouses, and we wanted to make your visit to our place even more pleasurable.
+So instead of having Port-o-Potties, we looked into putting restrooms in.
+We called the State of Wisconsin to learn how to go about this.
+We were then told by the State Employees that if your business had 25 people or more there at one time, it is a state law, that you need to have public restrooms.
 After that statement and the fact that the Port-o-Potties are not good for handicap to use, we knew we had to do something about it.
 At this point, we looked into the land around us to expand but it was not for sale.
-So instead we looked around and got the property on Ford Drive.
-That land is located on a TIF District and we started to build.
-It now has gone through some remodeling and has turned into what we have today.
-We do miss the quiet little place on Honeymoon Hill Road, but we really had no choice and we tried to make our new place on the highway easily accessible and beautiful.
-It always has amazed me that other greenhouses don’t have public restrooms.
-It costed us a fortune to invest our whole lives into our business.
-So after 6 months of building the whole place mostly by ourselves we opened in 2003.
-It was enjoyable to see our customers think of our place as a “Plant Heaven.”
+So instead we looked around New Holstein and got the property on Ford Drive.
+That land is located on a TIF District and we started to build what you now know as our retail location.
+Since then we have upgraded and changed a few things around.